Read on for The Light Yard’s top tips for lighting your dark dining room

 “For rectangular tables two metres in lengths, we recommend multiple pendant luminaires hung linearly in odd numbers.
 For round tables, a cluster of three pendants hung at staggered heights from one ceiling rose gets our vote.”

-One of our most popular pendants selected for use in dining areas is the Bologna luminaire.
-With a dimmable 6 Watt LED Bulb, it features a highly mirrored metallic finish – which reflects when the light is switched off and turns transparent when the super-size LED bulb is switched on.
+One of our most popular pendants selected for use in dining areas is the Smoked Glass Pendant Luminaire.
+With a dimmable 4 Watt LED Bulb, it features a highly reflective smoked glass finish and is the perfect pendant light for creating a centrepiece lighting feature.

-Find the Bologna, and a wide variety of great indoor pendant lights here – and if you’d like any further tips or have specific questions, speak with us or drop us a line via email.
+Discover our complete indoor pendant light collection here – and if you’d like any further tips or have specific questions, speak with us or drop us a line via email.